 How Do the Different Fire TV Devices Stack UP Against Each Other?

 Different Fire TV devices serve the same basic purpose and you can use them to watch video content from Amazon Prime Video, Netflix, and other sources.
 Although they are not built on the same hardware, they have somewhat different capabilities.

 What comes out of this is that the Fire TV 4K and the Fire TV Cube are a little faster than the Fire TV Stick, so you may notice that navigating the menu seems a bit chic on a more expensive device.

 Fire TV Stick is unable to handle 4K video, does not support HDR, and is not compatible with Dolby Atmos.
 So if you have a 4K TV and a high-end sound system, the basic Fire TV Stick won’t take full advantage of your home theater setup.

 If you want to look deeper under the hood, here are the glasses for each Fire TV device.

 Since the Fire TV Cube is basically a Fire TV box and an Echo Dot, it is a Fire TV that can do this, create an Echo Dot and control additional devices through its IR blaster.

-With all of these capabilities, the Fire TV Cube is a key part of your home theater setup, hands-free control over everything from your television to your cable box, A / V receiver, Blu-ray player, and more.
+With all of these capabilities, the Fire TV Cube is a key part of your home theater setup, hands-free control over everything from your television to your cable box, A / V receiver, Blue-ray player, and more.
 Something else that will usually require a separate remote control.

-Since the Fire TV Cube has an echo functionality, it can also control smart home devices like light bulbs, switches, outlets, and thermostats.
+Since the Fire TV Cube has echo functionality, it can also control smart home devices like light bulbs, switches, outlets, and thermostats.